TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

   will avoid doing so.
 - The springs are running cold.
 The village's prayers to Chauntea have failed.
+- Some Aymelumans believe that the village has been cursed.
+- Lady Glynlamin has been missing during the wolf attacks and, after the attacks she appears to be ill.

 ## Areas of the village